sgibson47/my-recipe-box-2/notes.md

        nope this is taking too much time, move it to the extras section and add a link to new ingredients to recipes/new in a side bar or below ingredients list
     X8.
 Nested route show or index
         X users/2/recipes - index
-    9. nested route "new" form
+    X9. nested route "new" form
       X - add makings model
-      - nested new form for a making /users/:id/makings/new
+      X- nested new form for a making /users/:id/makings/new